jdefrance7/SeniorDesignProject/PX4/README.md

 ### Winglet Example Module

 An example module was written to subscribe to the custom `sensor_winglet` uORB topic and extract useable data from its channels.

+By entering `winglet` in the MAVLink Console, a series of `sensor_winglet` messages are printed.
+The angles between the winglets are computed and printed as well.